octo-technology/OpenTezos/docs/explorer/private-indexer.md

 - _--rpcurl_: url of the ganache private network rpc node
 - _--notls_: option to use _http_ instead of _https_
 - _--enable-cors_: used for the frontend (_TzStats_)
-// TODO: "used for the frontend" is not a sufficient explanation...
+//TODO: "used for the frontend" is not a sufficient explanation...

 _TzIndex_ now exposes its API on http://localhost:8000.